sso66/eagletonlabs-starter-webpack-react-js/README.md

     ***
     We have also added a key named 'resolve' to our module exports object.
     'resolve' is a section which lets us specify what kind of file types we can process without specially given them a file extension.
-    This allow us to use the syntax such as:
+    This allow us to use custom file extension such as:

     ```
     require('/logger')